A car’s suspension repair cost can be substantial. There are several parts to it, all of which are bound to fail at some point.

 What Can Go Wrong With Car Suspension?

-When it comes to car suspension, any of the components can fail.
+When it comes to car suspension, any of the elements can fail.

-Two of the most common to watch out for are broken springs and leaking shock absorbers.
+Two of the most prevalent to watch out for are broken springs and leaking shock absorbers.

 Coil springs break when they either rust away – very common in damp parts of the world – or suffer an intense, sudden load (like a nasty pothole).
 Usually, the spring snaps somewhere near the top or bottom.
 The rest of the spring then expands and remains relatively in place.